AbhishekGowda28/daily-coding/100-js-algo/README.md

 **Example**

-For inputArray = [5, 3, 6, 7, 9], the output should be
-avoidObstacles(inputArray) = 4.
+For inputArray = [5, 3, 6, 7, 9], the output should be avoidObstacles(inputArray) = 4.

-Check out the image below for better understanding:
+Check out the image for better understanding:
 ![Image](https://codefightsuserpics.s3.amazonaws.com/tasks/avoidObstacles/img/example.png?_tm=1490625560816 "Avoid Obstacles")

 ---